Aromero62823/BoxFight/README.md

 I will incorporate design patterns into this Project.
 There will be a character selection, level selection, start menu, and a settings page.
 I am very new to game development, this is my first attempt.

+In order to play, you must download the Unity Tool!
+Please use latest version to open and use project.

+The scripts are where the code is at!!